kuma35/kivy-docs-ja/doc/sources/guide/environment.rst

     Which async library should be used when the app is run in an asynchronous manner.
 See :mod:`kivy.app` for example usage.

+    ``'asyncio'``
-    ``'asyncio'``: When the app is run in an asynchronous manner and the standard library asyncio package should be used.
+        When the app is run in an asynchronous manner and the standard library asyncio package should be used.
 The default if not set.

+    ``'trio'``
-    ``'trio'``: When the app is run in an asynchronous manner and the `trio` package should be used.
+        When the app is run in an asynchronous manner and the `trio` package should be used.

     .. versionadded:: 2.0.0